emsig/emsig.github.io/README.md

 Copyright 2016-2018 Dieter Werthmüller

 Licensed under the Apache License, Version 2.0.
-See the `LICENSE`- and `NOTICE`-files on GitHub for more information.
+See the `LICENSE`- and `NOTICE`-files on GitHub or the documentation for more information.